divaprotocol/oracles/docs/Tellor.md

 In this documentation, the following terms will be used interchangeably to refer to the same concepts:
 * Derivative contract, contingent pool, and pool
 * Protocol, smart contract, contract
+* Contract owner and DIVA owner as former inherits the owner from the same contract as DIVA Protocol

 # System overview